Kostayne/react-cm/README.md

 ```

 ### Paths (Aliases)
-Enter all paths is not convinient, because of that aliases exist!
+Enter all paths is not convenient, because of that aliases exist!
 It's very easy to use them.
 Just declare paths array in the config, where each alias will be object, that contains name and value.
 Name should begin with @ symbol, and value should refer to directory full or relative path.
 After aliases declarations, we can use them in config & cli.

 Example of aliases declaration:
 ``` json